-8 of the best Vegan Dip Recipes for your New Year’s Parties!
+8 of the best Vegan Dip Recipes for any party

-Hello friends!
-As many of us are preparing for New Year’s parties, big or small, I am bringing a collection of party-worthy vegan dip recipes!
+Hello friends, today I am bringing a collection of party-worthy vegan dip recipes!

 8. Romesc-oat Sauce This recipe comes from Let Them Eat Vegan.
 It’s rich and velvety, and the lightly-toasted oats and nuts give it an exquisite flavor along with the smoked paprika.
 If you need a nut-free recipe, try this Roasted Red Pepper Dip instead!